 Windows 10 error 0xC1900107

 This can be resolved in three ways.
-First is to simply restart your PC and see if the previous update completes.
+The first is to simply restart your PC and see if the previous update completes.
 Second, when the first doesn’t work, you need to clean up temporary files and the System files.
 Lastly, you can run the Windows Update Troubleshooter if nothing works.

 1] Complete Previous Pending Update

 The simplest way to find out is to check if the power buttons have been replaced by ‘Update and Restart‘ or ‘Update and Shutdown’.
 This clearly shows that there is an update pending.
 So simply restart your PC, and it should complete the update.
 In case you don’t see any change in the status of power buttons, and have confirmed there is no pending update (Settings > Update and Security > Windows Update), here is how to fix this Shutdown/Restart not working or won’t go away.